aysha2016/FTorch/examples/2_ResNet18/README.md

 This example provides a more realistic demonstration of how to use the library, using ResNet-18 to classify an image.

 As the input to this model is four-dimensional (batch size, colour, x, y), care must be taken dealing with the data array in Python and Fortran.
 See [When to transpose arrays](#when-to-transpose-arrays) for more details.

 ## Description
+To utilize the ResNet-18 example from FTorch, you can run the provided Python script from the command line.
+The following command demonstrates how to perform image classification:

 A python file is provided that downloads the pretrained [ResNet-18](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet18.html)